Storage Release Notes

 R2 Data Catalog now supports compaction

-New automatic compaction for Apache Iceberg tables in R2 Data Catalog boosts query performance by merging small files.
-Enable it in R2 bucket settings or via Wrangler; start with manage catalogs and review best practices for compaction.
+R2 Data Catalog adds automatic compaction for Apache Iceberg tables to boost query performance by merging small files.
+Enable it in bucket settings or via Wrangler, with guidance in manage catalogs and compaction docs.

-You can now enable automatic compaction for Apache Iceberg ↗ tables in R2 Data Catalog to improve query performance.
+You can now enable automatic compaction for Apache Iceberg ↗ tables in R2 Data Catalog to improve query performance

 Compaction is the process of taking a group of small files and combining them into fewer larger files.
 This is an important maintenance operation as it helps ensure that query performance remains consistent by reducing the number of files that needs to be scanned.